Doubly Robust Criterion for Causal Inference: Introduction

 The organization of this paper is as follows.
-First, in Section \ref{sec2}, we describe the model and assumptions, define general causal effects in a setting where the target population is not necessarily the whole, and introduce the inverse-probability-weighted estimator and the doubly robust estimator.
-In Section \ref{sec3}, we give a risk function based on the Kullback-Leibler divergence, which is naturally defined when considering such estimations, and define an AIC-type criterion, following the usual method for deriving AIC.
+In Section \ref{sec2}, we describe a model, assumptions and a general causal effect in a setting where the target population is not necessarily the whole population, and introduce the inverse-probability-weighted estimator and the doubly robust estimator.
+In Section \ref{sec3}, we give a risk function based on the Kullback-Leibler divergence, which is naturally defined when considering such estimations, and define the AIC-type criterion by following the conventional derivation of AIC.
 Then, we asymptotically evaluate the penalty term of the information criterion for inverse-probability-weighted estimation.
 In Section \ref{sec4}, we derive the information criterion for doubly robust estimation, keeping in mind that one of the models of the assignment variable and the outcome variable may be misspecified.
-In order to explore the possibility of extending the derived information criterion, Section \ref{sec7} tries to generalize divergence and weight functions, in order to treat, for example, a loss function robust to outliers and a covariate balancing propensity score.
-Finally, Section \ref{sec8} summarizes the conclusions.
+In Sections \ref{sec5} and \ref{sec6}, we compare the performance of the proposed criterion with the criterion devised by \cite{PlaBCWS13} through numerical experiments and an analysis based on real data.
+To explore the possibility of extending the derived information criterion, Section \ref{sec7} tries to generalize divergence and weight functions, in order to treat, for example, a loss function robust to outliers and a covariate balancing propensity score.
+Finally, Section \ref{sec8} summarizes our conclusions.